 They aren’t little kids anymore, but they’re not quite teenagers just yet.
 Not really.

-Educating seventh- and eighth-grade students requires a unique approach that differs in many notable ways from either sixth-graders or high school students.
+Educating seventh- and eighth-grade students requires a unique approach that differs in many notable ways from students both younger and older.

 The Need to Explore